 Rewarding yourself is also important, she said.
 “Give yourself lots of praise.
 We’re our own worst enemies.
 If you do something and you learn something, praise yourself for doing it.
 Say to yourself ‘well done, that was really good’.”

-Be wise about when to stop.
-“If you are really exhausted then there’s not much point in revising as your brain won’t take it in.
+And be wise about when to take breaks.
+“If you’re really exhausted then there’s not much point in revising; your brain won’t take it in.
 I call that struggling upstream,” said Phillips.